Whyssz/github-structure/README.md

 ## Practice based on real technical tasks

-In this project I consolidate the practical skills of JavaScript, before learning how to work, I also plan to form a pet-project: ["Quiz questions"](#)
+In these projects, I consolidate practical JavaScript skills before I start working with React, and I also plan to form a pet project: ["Quiz questions"](#)

 >Link coming soon =)